Gagansaini13/hospital-manager/README.md

 box-shadow, background-color, etc
 other technologies used such as  bootstrap, sass compiler in order to convert sass file to css, gitbash etc note - images are taken from google and is used only for study purpose.

-project was uploaded on github in my repository username Gagansaini13, email deepsingh.gagan92@gmail.com